-- Hillier and Lieberman, Introduction to Operations Research, McGraw-Hill, 2015. - Cohon, Multiobjective Programming and Planning, Dover Publications, 2003.
+- Hillier and Lieberman, Introduction to Operations Research, McGraw-Hill, 2015. - Cohon, Multiobjective Programming and Planning, Dover Publications, 2003. - Simchi-Levi, Kaminsky, Simchi-Levi, Designing and Managing the Supply Chain, McGraw-Hill, 2008.

 Summary: This course introduces modeling frameworks and computational tools to address complex, ill-defined, and large-scale decision-making problems that arise in policy and business.
-Through lectures and case studies, it covers advanced methods of decision-making under uncertainty: (large-scale) deterministic optimization, stochastic/robust optimization, sequential decision-making, and simulation.
+Through lectures and case studies, it covers advanced methods of decision-making: (large-scale) deterministic optimization, stochastic/robust optimization, and sequential decision-making.
 It will focus on modeling (how to formulate models to address policy or business problems), computation (how to solve large-scale problems), and applications in policy and business (how to integrate viewpoints of different stakeholders, how to select the scope of the model, etc.).
-Applications are drawn from a variety of real-world settings in transportation, energy, information systems, health care, supply chain management, etc. Participants are expected to take "active learning" roles in the computational application of the materials presented in class using the python programming language and the Gurobi optimization solver.
-A term project simulates realistic and challenging issues where new solutions need to be developed, implemented and communicated.
+Applications are drawn from a variety of real-world settings in transportation, energy, information systems, health care, supply chain management, etc. Participants are expected to take "active learning" roles in the computational applications of the materials presented in class using the python programming language and the Gurobi optimization solver.
+A term project simulates realistic and challenging issues where new solutions need to be developed, implemented, and communicated.